patryk151900/dotfiles/.vim/readme.md

 ## command-t.vim problem: Expected version: [unknown]-p[unknown]
 * go to command-t plugin dir in vim
-* make sure metadata.rb file is there, it sholud contain the same ruby version and vim uses (system ruby)
+* make sure metadata.rb file is there, it should contain the same ruby version and vim uses (system ruby)
 * in case the file is not there type:
 * ruby extconf.rb && make